hpxmlwg/hpxml/guide/source/program_administrator/introduction.rst

 The BPI data standards are designed to help collect and transfer information about the characteristics of residential buildings and upgrade projects.
-Thid data can be shared this data with any party involved in a home performance or energy-efficiency program, including contractors, program administrators, utilities, federal agencies, and others.
+This data can be shared with any party involved in a home performance or energy-efficiency program, including contractors, program administrators, utilities, federal agencies, and others.
 In addition, HPXML allows home performance data to be seamlessly shared with the financial, real estate, insurance, and other